-Andrew Eales has a well-established reputation as one of the leading piano educators in the U.K. He runs a successful teaching studio from his home based in Milton Keynes.
+Andrew Eales has a well-established reputation as one of the leading piano educators in the United Kingdom.
+He offers support to players online and runs a successful teaching studio based in Milton Keynes.

 Andrew is well known as a published composer and author: